Open Water Diver Pool w/ E-Learning

 The PADI Open Water Diver course with West Shore Scuba

 If you've always wanted to learn how to scuba dive, discover new adventures or simply see the wondrous world beneath the waves, this is where it starts.
 The PADI Open Water Diver course is the world's most popular scuba course and has introduced millions of people to the adventurous diving lifestyle.
-We've made the process very convenient with our Own Onsite Scuba Training Facility (See Below) to allow you to train nearly anytime!
+We've made the process very convenient with our own onsite scuba training facility (See Below) to allow you to train nearly anytime!
+The course is comprised of two parts-

-STEP 1: Signup for your Combined Confined Water Pool Training and E-Learning
+STEP 1: Signup for your Confined Water Pool Training and eLearning

-Select the Course Below that has openings.
-Upon signing up you will be sent an E-learning code from PADI at the email address you entered (1 per person) and this will allow you to start your Academic work prior to your Confied Water Pool Sessions.
-Pricing includes $217.00 E-learning + 208 Pool = $425
+Select the Course Below that has openings and will work for your schedule.
+Upon signing up, you will be sent an elearning code from PADI at the email address you entered (1 per person) and this will allow you to start your academic work prior to your Confined Water Pool Sessions.
+Pricing includes PADI elearning as well as course fee and gear rental.

 Availability: In Stock